Telenav/kivakit/documentation/developing/maven-dependencies.md

 - The group identifier is *com.telenav.kivakit* in all cases
 - Artifact identifiers start with *kivakit* and are separated by dashes

-For example, this is the dependency for kivakit-core-kernel:
+For example, this is the dependency for *kivakit-core-kernel*:

     <dependency>
         <groupId>com.telenav.kivakit</groupId>